echo-1234/DS-complete-coursera-Machine-Learning/Machine Learning - Coursera.md

 __3. Random initialization__

 > Initializing all theta weights to zero does not work with neural networks.
-When we backpropagate, all nodes will update to the same value repeatedly. problem of symmetric weights.
+When we back propagate, all nodes will update to the same value repeatedly. problem of symmetric weights.

  __Symmetry breaking__